snazy/ohc/README.rst

 Use the class ``OHCacheBuilder`` to configure all necessary parameter like

 - hash table size (must be a power of 2)
-- data block size (must be a power of 2)
 - capacity for data blocks
 - eviction configuration
 - key and value serializers

 Generally you should work with a large hash table.
-The larger the hash table, the shorter the LRU list in each hash partition - that means less LRU link walks and increased performance.
-By default OHC calculates the size of the hash table on its own using the formula ``hash_table_size = capacity / block_size / 16``.
+The larger the hash table, the shorter the linked-list in each hash partition - that means less linked-link walks and increased performance.

 The total amount of required off heap memory is the *total capacity* plus *hash table*.
 Each hash partition (currently) requires 16 bytes - so the formula is ``capacity + hash_table_size * 16``.

-Configure your data block size wisely.
-Too many data blocks for a single entry may degrade performance, too much wasted space degrades usable capacity.

-The first data block for a hash entry has an overhead of 64 bytes - each other data block has an overhead of 8 bytes.
-Means the first block has ``block_size - 64`` bytes available for key+value and each other ``block_size - 8`` bytes.

 Important note on hash codes
 ----------------------------